Nynuphar/IDEAL-doc/docs/source/index.rst

 This documentation aims to provide information about the different IDEAL functionalities and equally provide a step-by-step guidance for a new user.

-IDEAL has different users, who have different permissions, and consequently also see different IDEAL interfaces.
-Check out the :doc:`users` section for further information about user permissions.
+IDEAL has different users, who have different permissions, and consequently have different IDEAL interfaces.
+Check out the :doc:`users` and :doc:`interface` section for further information about user permissions and interfaces.

 .. warning::
    Only authorized users will be able to access the IDEAL functionalities.